Jump toUpdate content

 GlusterFS is an open-source, scalable network filesystem suitable for high data-intensive workloads such as media streaming, cloud storage, and CDN (Content Delivery Network).
 Each storage server will be a mirror of the other storage server, and files will be replicated automatically across both storage servers.

-The first step we need to follow before installing glusterfs on all servers is configuring the hosts’ file and add GlusterFS repository to each server.
+Before installing glusterfs on all servers we need to configure the hosts’ file and add the GlusterFS repository to each server.

-Log in to each server and edit the
+3. Log in to each server and edit the /etc/hosts file.

 ip_address gluster01